zettelooo/zx-link-redirect/README.md

-# Zettel Extension Seed
+# Zettel Module - Link Redirect

-This is a seed project to speed-up developing extensions for [Zettel](https://app.zettel.ooo).
-You can read more about the platform [here](http://zettel.ooo).
+Masks the links.

 The repository consists of three projects: